Lyon-CHEN/NetworkAnalysis/README.md

 ## Function & Features
 - WiFi scanning:
 	- Get the WiFi SSID access points around the android device
-	- Collect information: SSID, WiFi signal strength, channel and encryption method.
+	- Collect information: SSID name, signal strength and frequency channel.
 - Device scanning:
 	- Scan all alive devices which under the wifi your android device is located and connected.
 	- Identify the device's manufacturer base on Mac address.